adithyaov/StarCompiler/README.md

 # A Compiler for Star that compiles to javascript.

 ### Content.
-The repository as of now (Nov 10 2017) has four branches
+The repository as of now (Nov 10 2017) has two branches

 * master : contains the full project upto lexing without bad character recovery, parsing into an AST without the token positions being recorded, no JS code support
-* alterstar: Initial branch now redundant (facing imminent removal).
-* step check: Tesing out printing of AST and correcting parse error line number bug
 * type chk and var def: Testing out type checking and variable definition